Dead by Sunrise

-Dead by Sunrise (formerly known as Snow White Tan) was an American rock supergroup formed in Los Angeles, California in 2005 by vocalist Chester Bennington who was best known as the lead vocalist of Linkin Park.
+Dead by Sunrise (formerly known as Snow White Tan) was an American rock supergroup formed in Los Angeles, California in 2005 by vocalist Chester Bennington.
 The band also consisted of Amir Derakh, Ryan Shuck, Brandon Belsky, Elias Andra, and Anthony "Fu" Valcic from Julien-K and Orgy.
 Dead by Sunrise's debut studio album, Out of Ashes, was released worldwide on October 13, 2009.

 History

 Out of Ashes (2005–2009)

 Dead By Sunrise formed in 2005 during Linkin Park's break after the Meteora album cycle ended in September of 2004.
 According to Bennington, "I came up with a few songs that felt and sounded really good, but I knew they weren't right stylistically for Linkin Park.
 They were darker and moodier than anything I'd come up with for the band.
 So I decided to work on them on my own rather than turn them over and have them transformed into Linkin Park tracks."
 However, the foundation for Dead By Sunrise was laid much earlier, when future bandmate Shuck met Bennington during the recording of Linkin Park's first album Hybrid Theory.
 In an interview, Shuck states that "I always used to go to his house and hear him play acoustic guitar.
 And I always thought to myself, 'Oh my God, these are such good songs.'"
 Bennington performed Morning After, for example, acoustically at a few Linkin Park shows in 2001.
 According to Bennington's wife at the time, Bennington would always play Morning After and Jane Says, another song that Chester performed acoustically at Linkin Park shows in 2001, during house parties.

 The band's name, which was previously "Snow White Tan", reflects the time during the album's recording because according to Bennington, he never saw the sun and that he felt like a vampire due to his lifestyle at the time.
 The band ended up changing the name to Dead By Sunrise.
 In an interview, Bennington stated that:

 I came up with the band name because in the beginnings of making this album, I was partying ... we'll call it partying.
 It wasn't much fun, but we partied a lot.
 And there was a lot of times where I was kind of in a really self-destructive place, and sometimes it felt like you weren't sure if you were going to make it to the next day.
 The name kind of evolved from that lifestyle, and the title of the record, Out of Ashes, is kind of coming out of that self-destructive path I was on, and rising from the ashes, so to speak.